grantmcdermott/grantmcdermott.github.io/_posts/2021-06-24-efficient-simulations-in-r.md

 ![plot of chunk hist](/figure/posts/2021-06-24-efficient-simulations-in-r/hist-1.png)

-Here we have replicated the key result in BS13, Table 3.
-Moral of the story: If you have an interaction effect in a panel setting (e.g. DiD!), it's always worth demeaning your terms and double check-checking that your results don't change.
+Here we have replicated the key result in BS13, Table 3. **Moral of the story:** If you have an interaction effect in a panel setting (e.g. DiD!), it's always worth demeaning your terms and double-checking that your results don't change.

 ## References